arangodb/docs/3.5/graphs-general-graphs-management.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-### Modify an edge definition
+### Modify an Edge Definition

-Modify an relation definition
+Modify a relation definition:

 `graph_module._editEdgeDefinitions(edgeDefinition)`

+- `edgeDefinition` (object):
+  The edge definition to replace the existing edge definition with the same attribute *collection*.

 Edits one relation definition of a graph.
 The edge definition used as argument will replace the existing edge definition of the graph which has the same collection.